 The West Coast Knitters’ Guild started in 1991 as a knit night organized by Diane Debray & Nancy Vivien at their Richmond LYS.
 They encouraged customers and friends to join them in sharing ideas, creating new friendships, and nurturing their love of all things fibre!
 In 1993, the group received a Charter from the Canadian Knitting Guild.
 Speaking to the members on the tenth anniversary of WCKG, Diane said “…I also hoped that as a group, we could encourage each other and be a positive influence in each other’s lives, knitting and otherwise…”

 The Guild’s membership has increased steadily over the years and has moved twice to accommodate its growing number of knitters and crocheters.
-We have been at our current location, the Oakridge Seniors Centre, since 2006.
+We were at the Oakridge Seniors Centre from 2006-2020.

 Meet the Guild!